Ziguinchor: Administration

 In the decades following independence, Ziguinchor was a stronghold of the Socialist Party of Senegal (PS).
 Robert Sagna, a long-time minister in Socialist Party governments, was also Mayor of Ziguinchor from 1984 to 2009.
 In the beginning of 2007 Sagna left the PS and led the Taku Défaraat Sénégal coalition in a failed presidential bid.
 In 2001's legislative elections, a big push by President Abdoulaye Wade's ruling PDS party, spearheading the Sopi coalition (joined in 2008 by And-Jëf/Pads), was led by Ziguinchor politician Abdoulaye Baldé, a former General Secretary to the President.
 In the 2001 elections, the a Ziguinchor National Assembly seat was gained by the PDS, and held again in 2007, prompting speculation that Sagna and his party's days of dominating local politics were numbered.
 Sagna, though, won a legislative seat on proportional representation in 2007, and continued in both offices until 2009.
 The Sopi Coalition won the March 2009 local election in Ziguinchor, and Baldé was elected Mayor.
+He served until 2022, when he was defeated by Ousmane Sonko, a nationally prominent leader of the Yewwi Askan Wi coalition.